anderbarrena/500kNED/README.md

 - Ander Barrena, Aitor Soroa and Eneko Agirre. **Learning text representations for 500K classification tasks on Named Entity Disambiguation**.
 In the SIGNLL Conference on Computational Natural Language Learning CONLL 2018.

-Word Expert models are named as moths (or m@ths) in the code.

 Download data from:

   http://ixa2.si.ehu.es/500kNED-download/source.tar.gz Unzip the